arangodb/resilience-tests/README.md

 ## Requirements

-You need a pretty recent v7.6+ nodejs and npm and either a compiled ArangoDB source directory or a docker container you want to test
+You need a pretty recent v7.6+ nodejs and yarn or npm and either a compiled ArangoDB source directory or a docker container you want to test

 ## Installation

-`npm install` will install all required libraries. `yarn` should work too.
+`yarn` will install all required libraries. `npm install` should work too.

 ## Executing

 Simply execute

-`npm run test-jenkins`
+`yarn test-jenkins` or `npm run test-jenkins`

 This will bail out like this: